305088020/NgxAni/README.md

 # NgxAni

-A Simple Animation Plugin for Angular2+.
+A Simple Animation Plugin for Angular.

 ## Overview
 NgxAni is an animation plugin for AngularJS2+.